 There are as many different goals as there are human activities.
 Goals can be short, long or medium-term and can be individual or collective:

-- relationships and family: spending time with children or partner, reducing conflict or making friends.
+- relationships and family: spending time with children or partner, reducing conflict or making friends

-- creative/artistic: learning a musical instrument, cooking, starting a photo album or blog, writing a novel.
+- creative/artistic: learning a musical instrument, cooking, starting a photo album or blog, writing a novel

-- community or volunteer work: coaching a sporting team, starting a charity project or spiritual practice.
+- community or volunteer work: coaching a sporting team, starting a charity project or spiritual practice

 Goals and values

 Goals are successful when they are based on our values.
-For example if family relationships are an important value, some related goals could be to spend regular evenings out with a partner and read with the children each night.
+For example, if family relationships are an important value, related goals could be to spend regular evenings out with a partner and read with the children each night.

 Goal setting and mental health

 A reduced ability to achieve everyday tasks can be an indication of stress, depression or mental illness.
 Visiting a doctor or mental health professional can help to rule out underlying problems.

-Last reviewed: November 2016
+Last reviewed: November 2018